erikhuan/GameProject/README.md

 Ancient Relics are save points.
 In part 2, you can teleport between them for fast travel either by Yuuma magic or human technology.

-MONSTER ROUTE
+## MONSTER ROUTE

+Do not kill Informants

+Need more decison making to make this route impactful...

 Knock out your friends instead of killing them to unlock the true ending.
 Need a certain item to knock out.
 They Must be low health.(True Ending)

-Do not kill Informants

 Sneak into the castle several times and eavesdrop for dialogue(True Ending)